+Building on the traditions of the Black Church, the primary purpose of the Black Church Studies program at Louisville Seminary is to educate, equip and prepare leaders for African American churches and Communities in ways that enable them to navigate issues affecting the Black community.
+Equally important is our commitment to facilitate dialog, mutual understanding, respect and ministry between the Black Church and the wider Church in the world.
 Students enrolled in the Master of Divinity, Master of Arts (Religion) or Master of Arts in Marriage and Family Therapy degree programs may concentrate in Black Church Studies (BCS) by completing four courses from the BCS curriculum.
-In addition, students will be required to take three weekend intensive seminars.
 Upon graduation, students will receive both a master's diploma and a Certificate in Black Church Studies.